ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     ```
     {: pre}

     By default the device attaches to `/dev/mapper/<wwid>`.
-WWID is the generated World Wide ID of the connected storage device, that is persistent as long as the volume exists.
+WWID is the generated World-Wide ID of the connected storage device that is persistent while the volume exists.
 So that command reports something similar to the following example.
     ```
     Disk /dev/mapper/3600a0980383030523424457a4a695266: 73.0 GB, 73023881216 bytes
     ```

     In the example, `3600a0980383030523424457a4a695266` is the WWID.
 Your application should use the WWID.
-It's also possible to assign more user-friendly names by using "user_friendly_names" and/or "alias" keywords in multipath.conf.
+It's also possible to assign more easier-to-read names by using "user_friendly_names" or "alias" keywords in multipath.conf.
 For more information, see the [`multipath.conf` man page](https://manpages.debian.org/unstable/multipath-tools/multipath.conf.5.en.html){:external}.
     {:tip}

   The volume is now mounted and accessible on the host.
 You can create a file system next.